casjimenez/CAPSTONE-PROJECT/README.md

 ## Key Objectives

-- To assess the current network coverage and identify weak spots within the campus.
-- To propose a network design that enhances Wi-Fi coverage and ensures efficient bandwidth distribution.
-- To implement a scalable network plan with improved security, manageability, and performance.
-- To validate the proposed solution through expert evaluation and feedback.
+● Assess the campus’ present network infrastructure and determine optimal access point locations.
+● Design and simulate a scalable and secure wireless network for the campus.
+● Analyze the network’s performance, security, and expert feedback to establish reliability and efficiency.

-## My Role
+## Role

 In this capstone project, I served as the **lead researcher and manuscript organizer**.
-My responsibilities included:

-- **Documentation (Lead):** Oversaw the structure, writing, and final compilation of the manuscript.
-- **Network Design (Contributor):** Helped in creating the optimized network layout and configuration plan.
-- ⚙**Testing & Analysis (Contributor):** Participated in expert consultation, evaluation data collection, and analysis to validate the efficiency of the proposed infrastructure.
+I was the lead researcher who took charge of the paper’s progress by organizing and structuring the manuscript to ensure clarity and orderliness.
+I played a key role in coordinating research efforts, analyzing data, and refining the final documentation to maintain the study’s quality and accuracy.
+My leadership ensured that all sections aligned with the study’s objectives and met the required academic standards.

 ## Tools & Technologies Used

-- Ubiquiti UniFi Controller
+● Ubiquiti UniFi Controller
-- Ubiquiti Design UI for Heat Mapping
+● Ubiquiti Design UI for Heat Mapping
-- EVE-NG
+● EVE-NG
-- iPerf
+● iPerf

 ###